numworks/epsilon/libaxx/README.txt

 libaxx is an adhoc libc++, just like liba is an adhoc libc.

-See liba for more informations.
+See liba for more information.